HSBNE-Archive/Policy/Rules/Rules.md

             the meeting; and
         3.  the chairperson must conduct the meeting in a proper and orderly way.
+        4.  the secretary is to take notes for the general meeting; and
+        5. If the secretary is not present at a meeting the chairperson of the meeting may designate another person to record and publish the minutes for that meeting only.

 38. #### Voting at general meeting